DenisTkachenko888/way-of-the-samurai/ASSETS_LICENSE.md

 - File names and locations referenced by the game can be adjusted in `src/game/settings.py`.

 The **code** in this repository is licensed under MIT (see `LICENSE`).
-This document is a practical notice and **not** a substitute for the original CraftPix license; always review the license on th
+This document is a practical notice and **not** a substitute for the original CraftPix license; always review the license on the asset page.